JanaRoguin/wallet-api-shield/README.md

 ## Postman Collection

 Import the file `wallet-api-shield.postman_collection.json` into Postman to test all endpoints.
-It includes automatic token handling.
+It includes automatic token handling, Full Wallet CRUD and Auth (Sign In & Sign Out)

 ---

 ## Notes

 - This project includes only the required functionality from the PDF specification.
+- Signout is implemented as a stateless endpoint: the server responds OK and the client deletes the token.
-- No user registration (`signup`), logout, or token refresh implemented.
+- No user registration (`signup`), or token refresh implemented.
 - Passwords are hashed using bcrypt.
 - Tokens expire in 1 hour.